douglastuiuiu/xy-inc/README.md

 Steps to run application:

-1- Inside the root folder, open a terminal and execute this command 'node app.js';
+1- Inside the root folder, open a terminal and execute this command 'npm install && node app.js';

 2 - With a client http, like Postman or Restclient, choice and send the requisitions to test the API.
 - Creating poi: